ruiawang/Reinforcement-Learning-Wuziqi/README.md

 # AlphaZero-Wuziqi
-Implementation of AlphaZero Reinforcement Learning to play Wuziqi (Gomoku)
+Reinforcement Learning agent implementation of AlphaZero and AlphaGo Zero to play variations of Wuziqi (Gomoku).

 Results:
 6,6,4 model managed to beat pure MCTS: